yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_performance.md

 {
-"title": "API Gateway performance tuning", "linkTitle": "API Gateway performance tuning", "weight":"26",
+"title": "Performance tuning",
+"linkTitle": "Performance tuning",
+"weight":"26",
 "date": "2019-10-14",
 "description": "Configure API Gateway to optimize its performance."
 }

-This section explains how to optimize API Gateway performance using various configuration options.
+This section explains how to optimize your gateway performance using various configuration options.
 For example, general performance tuning options include tracing, monitoring, and logging.
 More advanced performance tuning options include database pooling, HTTP keep alive, chunked encoding, and client threads.

 ## General performance tuning

-You can optimize API Gateway performance by using Policy Studio to configure the general settings described in this section.
+You can optimize your gateway performance by using Policy Studio to configure the general settings described in this section.

 ### Minimize tracing

 The **Trace Log** is displayed in the **Logs** view in the API Gateway Manager web console.
 When tracing is running at a verbose level (for example, `DEBUG`), this means that the gateway is doing more work and is very dependent on disk input/output.
 You can set a less verbose trace level for a gateway instance or port interface (for example, `ERROR` or `FATAL`).

-To set the tracing for the gateway instance, select **Environment Configuration > Server Settings > General** in the Policy Studio tree, and select the **Trace Level** (for example, `FATAL`):
+To set the tracing for the gateway instance, select **Environment Configuration > Server Settings > General** in the Policy Studio tree, and select the **Trace Level** (for example, `FATAL`)

 ![Minimize per-product instance tracing](/Images/APIGateway/admin_perf_tracing_instance.png)